RoshanRajcmd/todo-webapp/README.md

 *For Server*

-Run `go run main.go`.
-Change the DB hosting post from `5432` to your local hosting and post.
+Run `go run cmd/main.go`.
+Change the server hosting post from `3000` to your desired one.
 You need to manually restart the server if you change any of the source files.

 ## Screenshots